Chart Color Schemes

 Barmera is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Barmera, as per the latest Census evaluation, 84.3% of dwellings were houses with the remaining 15.7% being semi-detached, apartments, or other dwellings.
-This compares to Non-Metro SA's figures of 89.9% houses and 10.1% other dwellings.
-Home ownership in Barmera stood at 39.5%, similar to Non-Metro SA's figure.
+In Barmera, as per the latest Census evaluation, 84.3% of dwellings were houses with the remaining 15.7% being semi-detached, apartments, or 'other' dwellings.
+In comparison, Non-Metro SA had 89.9% houses and 10.1% other dwellings.
+Home ownership in Barmera was at 39.5%, similar to Non-Metro SA's level.
 The remaining dwellings were either mortgaged (30.1%) or rented (30.4%).
-The median monthly mortgage repayment was $1,028, lower than the Non-Metro SA average of $1,083.
-The median weekly rent in Barmera was $200, compared to Non-Metro SA's $220.
-Nationally, Barmera's mortgage repayments were significantly lower at $1,028 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment in the area was $1,028, lower than Non-Metro SA's average of $1,083 and significantly below the national average of $1,863.
+The median weekly rent figure in Barmera was $200, compared to Non-Metro SA's $220 and substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing